Simranbhardwaj17/web-dev/ReactJS_Practice/09-functions/README.md

   );
 }

-// Child Component
+Child Component

 function ChildComponent({ onGreet }) {
   return (
     <button onClick={() => onGreet('Alice')}>Greet</button>
   );
 }

+✔ Used for: communication from child → triggering parent logic.

-4. Calling Functions from Child to Parent (using Callbacks):
+# 4️⃣ Calling Functions from Child to Parent (Using Callback Props)

-When a child component needs to trigger a function in its parent, the parent can pass a callback function as a prop, which the child then invokes.
+This pattern is used when the child needs to send data or an event back to the parent.

-// Parent Component
+Parent Component

 function ParentComponent() {
   const handleChildAction = (message) => {
     console.log(`Action from child: ${message}`);